micropython/micropython/docs/library/uos.rst

         Build a Lfs1 filesystem on *block_dev*.

+    .. note:: There are reports of littlefs v1 failing in certain situations, for details see `littlefs issue 347`_.

 .. class:: VfsLfs2(block_dev)

     Create a filesystem object that uses the `littlefs v2 filesystem format`_.